olcf/olcf-user-docs/spi/index.rst

 .. warning:: The Citadel login nodes can not access the internet.
 This may impact build workflows that attempt to access external repositories.

 Because the Citadel login nodes cannot reach repositories external to the system, you may need to alter your build workflows.
 For these cases, you may be able to retrieve needed data.
-For cases where this is not possible, you can reach out to help@olcf.ornlgov and request login access to Summit.
-We can provide Summit login access and a location where builds can be written and then read from Citadel.
+For cases where this is not possible, you can reach out to help@olcf.ornl.gov and request login access to Summit.
+We can provide Summit login access by creating a sister project on Summit.
+You can then login to Summit to build your code and copy it to ``/sw/summit/mde/abc123_mde`` where ``abc123_mde`` is replaced by your Citadel project.
+This location is writable from Summit but only readable from Citadel.
+If the source code and data is small enough, you can also use the ``scp`` command from your whitelisted IP system to copy the data onto the Citadel login nodes directly.

 More information on building codes for Citadel including programming environments, compilers, and available software can be found on :ref:`Summit User Guide<summit-user-guide>`.